darktable-org/dtdocs/content/module-reference/processing-modules/tone-curve.md

 : - RGB, linked channels.

-: Lab is a perceptual color space that is designed to approximate the way humans perceive colors and lightness, and represents color information independently of the the lightness information.
-In “Lab, separated channels”, you are given fully independent control over the chrominance (a/b-channels) and the luminance (L-channel).
+: Lab is a perceptual color space that is designed to approximate the way humans perceive colors and lightness, and represents color information independently of lightness information.
+In “Lab, separated channels”, you are given fully independent control over the luminance (L-channel) and the chrominance (a/b-channels).
 In “Lab, linked channels” mode, only the luminance (L-channel) control is available.
 The color saturation correction will be automatically computed, for each pixel, from the contrast correction applied to the luminance channel.
 This works better in cases where a subtle contrast correction is applied, but gives increasingly inaccurate saturation correction as the contrast gets more dramatically enhanced.

 : XYZ is a linear technical color space designed to link the physiological light response of human eyes to RGB spaces.
 As with Lab, it separates lightness from color information, but it does so in a way that does not account for the role of the brain's correction in human perception.
 The “XYZ, linked channels” mode offers an alternative to “Lab, linked channels”.
 It works by applying the L-channel curve to all three channels in the XYZ color space.
 Look at [blend mode](../../darkroom/masking-and-blending/blend-modes.md) “coloradjustment” if you want to tune the strength of automatic chroma scaling.
 This mode is known to produce a slight hue shift towards yellow.